Technology — Fashion Sizing Technology

 SaaS — Multi-market

 MySize operates the Naiz Fit AI sizing platform, delivering personalised size recommendations at scale.
 The company reported $8.5M in revenue for 2024 (23% year-on-year growth) and targets $15M for 2025.
 Across 18+ countries and over 42 million size recommendations, Naiz Fit's deployed metrics show a 5.7x improvement in conversion rates and a 14% reduction in return rates.
 Average order value rose 27% in tracked deployments.
+The Naiz Fit Shopify app was removed from the Shopify App Store in September 2024; integrations now run via direct B2B API.

 5.7×